Original Effective Date: 01/01/2001 | Revised Date: 01/15/16

-A copy of the PCR is to be left with the patient's medical record by the
+A copy of the PCR (or approved written transfer sheet) is to be left with the patient's medical record by the

 procedure of the individual department.
 This requires that the patient information